 TAC §5.4904(b) generally requires flood insurance if a structure is "constructed, altered, remodeled, or enlarged on or after September 1, 2009."
-28 TAC §5.4904(a)(2) states "the terms constructed, altered, remodeled, and enlarged" refer to any building activity or action on a structure that would require the policyholder to obtain a certificate of compliance (WPI-8/WPI-8-C).
+28 TAC §5.4904(a)(2) states "the terms constructed, altered, remodeled, and enlarged" refer to any building activity or action on a structure that would require the policyholder to obtain a Certificate of Compliance (WPI-8/WPI-8-E/WPI-8-C).

 TAC §5.4904 specifically exempts the repair of a structure from the flood insurance requirement.

-It is possible for the reconstruction or restoration of a damaged structure to require a certificate of compliance (WPI-8/WPI-8-C), but still be considered a "repair" and exempted by 28 TAC §5.4904(c)(1) from the flood insurance requirement.
+It is possible for the reconstruction or restoration of a damaged structure to require a Certificate of Compliance, but still be considered a "repair" and exempted by 28 TAC §5.4904(c)(1) from the flood insurance requirement.